ximtech/ESP8266Server/README.md

 - All types of request supported(GET, POST, PUT, HEAD, DELETE etc.)
 - HTTP request parsing and validation
 - Chunked response support
-- Auto response split if size is more than ESP8266 inner buffer
+- Auto response split if size is larger than ESP8266 inner buffer
 - JSON and API call ready
 - No extra memory is used